GfSE/SAF-Specification/stakeholders.md

 * Which information is exchanged between the system and external entities?
 * Which is the operational scenario, i.e., course of action, for the mission and the context in which the system of systems solution will exist?
 * Which operational activity shall be executed by which operational performer in the operational story?
-* Which physical items the SOI is built of?
 * Who are the Stakeholders involved in the intended solution?
 * Who provides the inputs to a critical function?
 * Why types of exchange can exist between Operational Performers (i.e., flows of information, people, material, or energy)?